petergridge/irrigation_component_V3/README.md

 * Configure the ability to ignore the rain sensor

 ### Watering Adjuster feature
 As an alternative to the rain sensor you can also use the watering adjustment.
 With this feature the integrator is responsible to provide the value using a input_number component.
+I imagine that this would be based on weather data or a moisture sensor.

 Setting *water_adjustment* attribute allows a factor to be applied to the watering time.